backdrop-contrib/mailchimp/modules/mailchimp_lists/README.txt

-Synchronize Drupal entities with MailChimp lists and allow anyone with access to edit entities (such as Users editing their own data) to subscribe, unsubscribe, and update membership information.
+Synchronize Backdrop entities with MailChimp lists and allow anyone with access to edit entities (such as Users editing their own data) to subscribe, unsubscribe, and update membership information.
 This module requires the [Entity module](http://www.drupal.org/project/entity).